Vishnurams97/Alarm-sound-Recognition-with-CNN/README.md

 # Alarm-sound-Recognition-with-CNN
-Various beep sound recognition in ICUs using the power of CNN.
+Various beep sound recognition in ICUs using the power of CNN with Keras.